duruyao/proto-grpc-demo/doc/0-install-guide-en.md

 ### 3.3 Check

-Check if gRPC is installed successfully by command `ldd <GRPC_INSTALL_DIR>/lib/libgrpc*.so`, and make sure all dependent libraries are linked rightly.
+Check if gRPC is installed successfully by command `/usr/bin/ldd <GRPC_INSTALL_DIR>/lib/libgrpc*.so`, and make sure all dependent libraries are linked rightly.

 ---